NicoleRauch/WaniKaniBookClubGenerator/fruits_basket/home_template.md

 ![Fruits Basket 1|348x500, 60%](upload://dN0l9qeehfcDQ9V3bhU2ny4rszw.jpeg)

-If you want to take part... just buy the book and join in the discussion when we start on the 20th of June!
+If you want to take part... just buy the book and join in the discussion!
+We only just started, on 20th June.
 There's a membership poll further down.

 Not sure if this is for you?
 Check out the sample pages in the [Nomination Post](https://community.wanikani.com/t/x/19766/3100) - remember that your fellow book club members and the vocab sheet will be here to help you out though ;)
 <br>